-• While this is optional, adding gravel to the bottom of your post hole will allow for drainage of moisture and less chance of post heaving/sinking due to freezing ground or excessive water.
+• While this is optional, adding gravel to the bottom of your post hole will allow for drainage of moisture and less chance of post heaving/ sinking due to freezing ground or excessive water.
 It is also beneficial to use if you accidentally over dig the depth of a post hole.

-High Visibility Spray Paint (optional)
+High Visibility Spray Paint

-This can come in handy when marking where to dig your post holes as you determine their location in the layout.
+• This will be used when marking where to dig your post holes as you determine their location in the layout.